 - Surgical removal

 In some cases, birthmarks are not treated until a child reaches school age.
-However, hemangiomas are treated earlier if they compromise vital functions like vision or breathing or make the child self-conscious.
+But hemangiomas are treated earlier if they threaten vital functions like vision or breathing or make the child self-conscious.

 Can Hemangiomas and Red Birthmarks Be Prevented?

 Currently, there is no known way to prevent hemangiomas or red birthmarks.